The Robber Kitten: Plot

 A kitten named Ambrose is dreaming about running away and becoming a robber.
 Calling himself "Butch" at the beginning of the cartoon, he is seen play-acting a stagecoach robbery, which is interrupted by his mother calling for him to take a bath.
 Not wanting to take a bath in the first place, Ambrose runs away and becomes a robber, first stealing a bag of cookies.
 His first target turns out to be an actual robber: Dirty Bill the bulldog.
-Dirty Bill asks Ambrose if he has pulled off any robberies lately, and Ambrose tells him, "Just this morning, I held up a stagecoach."
-Then Dirty Bill asks Ambrose where his loot is, so Ambrose shows Dirty Bill the bag of cookies.
-Imagining that the bag is full of gold, Dirty Bill demands it and threatens Ambrose.
-Scared, Ambrose runs home and jumps into his bathtub, acting as if nothing else has happened.
+Believing Ambrose to also be a robber, Dirty Bill strikes up a brief friendship with the kitten and asks him if he has pulled off any robberies lately; Ambrose manages to impress him by making up a false story about having successfully robbed a stagecoach earlier.
+When Dirty Bill asks Ambrose the loot he supposedly stole, Ambrose shows Dirty Bill the bag of cookies.
+Believing the cookie bag to actually contain gold, Dirty Bill demands it and threatens Ambrose.
+Scared, Ambrose drops his cookie bag (surprising and confusing Dirty Bill when he discovers the cookies inside), runs home and jumps into his bathtub, acting as if nothing else has happened.

+Production

+Story development started around September of 1934, taking inspiration from a short story made by Robert Micheal Ballantyne.
+Originally, the name of the robber kitten was going to be "Ferdinand".
+Animation on the film later started in October 9 of 1934, with a small team of animators that frequently made most of the Silly Symphonies in one small team (examples include Three Orphan Kittens, Elmer Elephant) where over time expanded with the newly employed animators at the studio.
+A list of which animators made each scene is listed down below: